 Tablets are connected to a computer by a USB cable or wirelessly, usually through Bluetooth.

-Using the Bamboo tablet with a PDF annotation software, like PDF Annotator, a grader can take homework submitted in PDF (or other) formats and "write" on the document.
+Using the Intuos or Bamboo tablet with a PDF annotation software, like PDF Annotator, a grader can take homework submitted in PDF (or other) formats and "write" on the document.

 Tablets are usually issued with laptops provided by the Math Department and are setup with the required software and should be ready to use.
 Sometimes, tablets are issued for use on privately owned PC's.
 The instructions here can help users setup the tablet on their private computers.

 You can download the drivers for both Windows and Mac that work for both the Bamboo or Intuos line of tablets from the official